-The SQF food safety auditor(s) reviews your documentation and the effective implementation of your documented policies, procedures, and specifications.
-The auditor(s) collects evidence of compliance or non-compliance against all mandatory and applicable elements of the SQF code by reviewing documentation and records, interviews with key staff, and observation of operational and cleaning activities.
+The SQF food safety auditor(s) review your documentation and the effective implementation of your documented policies, procedures, and specifications.
+The auditor(s) collect evidence of compliance or non-compliance against all mandatory and applicable elements of the SQF Code by means of review of documentation and records, interviews with key staff, and observation of growing, harvesting, and packing activities.

-The on-site activities include the entire site, including the interior and exterior of the buildings, regardless of the scope of certification and agreed exemptions.
-The site audit includes a review of all operational and cleaning shifts and pre-operational inspections, where applicable.
+The on-site activities include the entire site, including representative fish and shellfish species, the inside and outside of storage and operational buildings, regardless of the scope of certification and agreed exemptions.

-When remote audit activities are used, SQFI expects that the auditor will spend 80% of on-site audit time making observations and conducting interviews.
+When remote audit activities are used, SQFI expects that the auditor spends 80% of on-site audit time making observations and conducting interviews.